GEEK50505/QUANTUM_FORGE/README.md

 Quantum Forge is a revolutionary platform for atom-accurate simulation of materials and electronic devices.
 It combines the speed of classical molecular dynamics with the accuracy of quantum mechanical calculations.

+**⚠️ NOTE: This project is currently under active development.
+Features and APIs are subject to change.**

 ### 🔬 What is Hybrid Simulation?

 Think of hybrid simulation like a "multi-scale microscope":